Obtaining Peak Skype for Business Performance

 (2) Wireless roaming not recommended

-Using Skype for Business with a VPN, Virtual Machine or Remote Desktop session may result in poor performance, or interrupted services and is not recommended
+Skype for Business users utilizing the University VPN service will not experience any performance impacts.
+Using Skype for Business with a personal VPN, Virtual Machine or Remote Desktop session may result in reduced performance.